aliaksandr-s/prototyping-with-clojure/tutorial/chapter-05/05-Registration and authentication.md

 And it's time to go to `/logout` route.
 It should destroy current session and redirect us back to `/login`.
 And our authentication is done.

+## Testing

+We've already developed a decent part of our application but haven't added any tests.
+TDD practitioners probably would be disappointed in us.
+So let's fix that and test

 [registration-diagram]: https://raw.github.com/aliaksandr-s/prototyping-with-clojure/master/tutorial/chapter-05/Registration%20Flow.svg?sanitize=true